Lover (album)

 Lover is the seventh studio album by the American singer-songwriter Taylor Swift.
 It was released on August 23, 2019, through Republic Records.
 The album is her first after she departed from Big Machine Records, which caused a public dispute over the ownership of Swift's past albums.

 Swift recorded Lover after finishing her 2018 Reputation Stadium Tour, having recalibrated her personal life and artistic direction following the public controversies that preceded her previous studio album, Reputation (2017).
 She produced Lover with Jack Antonoff, Joel Little, Louis Bell, and Frank Dukes.
 Described by Swift as a "love letter to love", the album explores wide-ranging emotions like infatuation, commitment, lust, and heartache; a few songs discuss political issues such as LGBT rights and feminism.
-The production incorporates a 1980s-inspired synth-pop, dream pop, electropop, and pop rock sound characterized by atmospheric synthesizers, mid-tempo rhythms, and acoustic instruments, with eclectic elements of country, folk, and funk.
+Musically, Lover is primarily a 1980s-inspired synth-pop, dream pop, and pop rock record characterized by atmospheric synthesizers, mid-tempo rhythms, and acoustic instruments, with eclectic elements of country, folk, and funk.

 Swift extensively promoted Lover through television shows, magazine covers, and press interviews.
 Lovers visual aesthetic featured bright pastel colors.
 Four singles were released in 2019–2020: "Me!", "You Need to Calm Down", "Lover", and "The Man"; the first three reached the top 10 of the Billboard Hot 100.
 The fifth single, "Cruel Summer", was released in 2023 and topped the Hot 100.
-In the United States, Lover was Swift's sixth consecutive Billboard 200 number-one album and the best-selling album of 2019, and was certified seven-times platinum by the Recording Industry Association of America.
+In the United States, Lover was Swift's sixth consecutive number-one album on the Billboard 200 and the best-selling album of 2019, and was certified seven-times platinum by the Recording Industry Association of America.
 The global best-selling album by a solo artist of 2019, it topped charts and received multi-platinum certifications in Australia, Canada, New Zealand, and the United Kingdom.

-When Lover was first released, music critics praised the emotional maturity and free-spirited sound of Swift's songwriting, but some took issue with the wide-ranging musical styles as incohesive.
+When Lover was first released, music critics praised the emotional maturity and free-spirited sound of Swift's songwriting, but some took issue with the wide-ranging musical styles, calling them incohesive.
 Many publications included the album in their rankings of the best albums of 2019.
 It was nominated for the Grammy Award for Best Pop Vocal Album and won the American Music Award for Favorite Pop/Rock Album.